 - The number of ROH Gordon has.

 - The total amounts of DNA Gordon shares with his DNA matches.

 - Whether Gordon’s ROH segments are shared with paternal relatives, maternal ones, or both.

 Number of ROH

 Our DNA is packaged into units called chromosomes.
-We have 22 pairs of so-called autosomal chromosomes, plus one set of sex-determining chromosomes, the X and the Y. (Women have two copies of the X chromosome, while men have one X and one Y.)
+We have 22 pairs of so-called autosomal chromosomes, plus one set of sex-determining chromosomes, the X and the Y. (Most genetic women have two copies of the X chromosome, while most genetic men have one X and one Y.)

 A child inherits one copy of autosomal DNA from each parent, for a total of two copies of each one.
 Each copy in a pair contains the same sets of genes, but usually different versions of those genes.
 That is, the copy of chromosome 3 from the mother is not genetically identical to the copy of chromosome 3 from the father.
 (Think of gene versions like recipes: your apple pie recipe might be different from mine, but they both make apple pie.)